JensBender/loan-default-prediction/README-hf-space.md

 ---

 ### Responsible Use
-The model and by extension the web app is intended as a decision-support tool to assist in credit risk evaluation.
-It should **not** be used for automated lending decisions without human oversight.
+The model and by extension this web app and API are intended to be used as a tool to support credit risk assessment.
+They can be integrated into decision-making workflows to provide a quantitative measure of default risk for loan applicants.

+This model is **not** intended for:
+- Fully automated lending decisions without human oversight.
+The model's predictions should not be the sole factor in any financial decision.
+- Evaluating applicants from demographic, geographic, or socioeconomic backgrounds not represented in the training data.
+- Use in a production environment without rigorous, ongoing validation and fairness audits.

+### Bias, Risks, and Limitations
+The model was trained on historical data that may carry biases related to socioeconomic status, geography, or other demographic factors, potentially leading to unfair predictions for certain groups.
+The model can be overconfident on misclassified edge cases, assigning high probabilities to incorrect predictions.
+Confidence scores should not be relied upon without additional scrutiny.

+**Recommendations**
+- **Human in the Loop:** Always use this model as part of a broader decision-making framework that includes human oversight.
+- **Fairness and Bias Audits:** Before deploying this model in a production environment, conduct thorough fairness and bias analyses to ensure it performs equally across different demographic groups.
+- **Model Monitoring:** Continuously monitor the model's performance and predictions to detect and mitigate any performance degradation or emerging biases.

 ---